 Capri is located just an hour from Naples by boat.
 This tiny, rugged island is a must if you’re planning a trip to Southern Italy.
 Most people visit Capri for a day, but we highly recommend going for an overnight stay.
 We’ve done the day trip in the past, and it wasn’t nearly as enjoyable as the experience that we had this time.
 Once the last ferries to the mainland leave, you’ll have the island to yourself.
-Check out our video below for some highlights of our recent trip to Capri.

 Where to stay in Capri.

 For the most relaxing and luxurious vacation, stay in Anacapri.
 It takes extra effort to get to, so it’s generally quieter and less crowded.
 We chose Hotel Caesar Augustus out of all the hotels in Anacapri, mainly for its culinary program, but also for its amazing view.
 It clings to the cliff high above the Mediterranean Sea and has a beautiful double infinity pool and a huge terraced vegetable garden.
 Here you can relax and enjoy the view, pool, and cocktails while the day tourists fill the streets, then head out for a late dinner once it quiets down.